JohnSnowLabs/spark-nlp-workshop/platforms/sagemaker-studio/README.md

 ```

 ## 3. Configure ECR
 The Docker Image for Sagemaker should reside in AWS ECR.

-To do configure your ECR, you need to open `ecr_configure.sh` and set the following fields:
+To configure your ECR, you need to open `ecr_configure.sh` and set the following fields:
 ```
 REGION= 	# Your AWS region for ECR.
 Example, eu-central-1 ACCOUNT_ID= # Your AWS Account Id.
 Example, 123456789